justusgeslani/CNT4007-Project/midterm_project_submission/README.md

-For the midterm submission, our team has is deep into the project.
+For the midterm submission, our team has is still diving deep into the project.
 However, not all functionality has been implemented.

 To run the current implementation:
 - compile the peerProcess.java, using 'javac peerProcess.java' and run that file.